CR7CR7/GuessANumberByValentin/README.md

-# GuessANumberByValentin
+# GuessANumberByUsernameByMasterValentin
-This is a simple console game "Guess A Number"
+This is a simple console game "Guess a number"